petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/site-settings-ui-reference.md

 ![Site Settings are organized into four tabs.](./site-settings-ui-reference/images/01.png)

 !!! note
     Many of these settings can be localized to provide translations based on a user's locale.
-See [Introduction to Localization](https://help.liferay.com/hc/en-us/articles/360028746672-Introduction-to-Localization) and [Modifying Localizable Site Fields](./site-localization.md#modifying-localizable-site-fields) for more information.
+See [Initial Instance Localization](../../installation-and-upgrades/setting-up-liferay/initial-instance-localization.md) and [Modifying Localizable Site Fields](./site-localization.md#modifying-localizable-site-fields) for more information.

 ### General